scholzj/demo-kafka-strimzi-telegram-ml/README.md

 ## Prerequisites

 * Create a Telegram account and register a Bot.
-Botfather will give you API key for this bot
+BotFather will give you API key for this bot

 * Prepare properties file with the Telegram Bot token which will look something like this (you have to use your real Telegram token 😉):
 ```properties